xiajian/unpv13e/README.md

     cd ../libroute # only if your system supports 4.4BSD style routing sockets make           # only if your system supports 4.4BSD style routing sockets

-    cd ../libxti   # only if your system supports XTI make           # only if your system supports XTI
+    cd ../libxti   # only if your system supports XTI, 第三版已经不存在该文件 make           # only if your system supports XTI

     cd ../intro    # build and test a basic client program